Teachers can get the coronavirus vaccine now. How are districts helping them get it?

-Starting Monday, teachers and other school employees across Louisiana can for the first time contact local hospitals and pharmacies and schedule an appointment to get vaccinated against the deadly coronavirus.
+Effective Monday, teachers and other school employees across Louisiana for the first time began to contact local hospitals and pharmacies and schedule an appointment to get vaccinated against the deadly coronavirus.

 School districts are trying to speed up the process — and doing so in ways that vary widely.

 On Friday afternoon, the day after Gov. John Bel Edwards expanded eligibility to educators, East Baton Rouge Parish’s more than 5,500 school employees were directed to an online form where they can request vaccination at one of Our Lady of the Lake hospital network's three sites in the greater Baton Rouge area.
-OLOL schedulers will call employees back starting on Monday to set up appointments that will occur after school hours and on weekends.
+OLOL schedulers began on Monday calling employees back to set up appointments that will occur after school hours and on weekends.

 East Baton Rouge employees, however, are not barred from signing up with other vaccine sites.
 But they will need proof when it comes time to get their first shot.